 “Typically, tankless water heaters provide hot water at a rate of 2–5 gallons (7.6–15.2 liters) per minute.” https://energy.gov/energysaver/tankless-or-demand-type-water-heaters

 There is no discernable difference in quality for you since it takes just as long for hot water to reach the tap from a tankless water heater than it does with a demand-based tank.
-Consider also that the average warranty for tankless water heaters are 20 years, compared to 10 – 15 years with a traditional water heater.
+Consider also that the average warranty for tankless water heaters is 20 years, compared to 10 – 15 years with a traditional water heater.
 That can cover, over time, the increased expense for installing a tankless model in a modern home.

 Endless Hot Water